 For example, you can configure a security policy to ignore vulnerabilities without a known exploit:

 Using the new CVE condition combined with project attributes, you can also ignore a specific vulnerability you know is not relevant to particular types of application:

 And the same applies to ignoring a whole category of vulnerabilities using the CWE condition:

-Now, projects differ from one another and will likely warrant different security and compliance boundaries.
+Projects differ from one another, and will likely warrant different security and compliance boundaries.
 A project that is mission-critical to the business, for example, requires closer and more stringent control than a project that is internally facing and sandboxed in a test development environment.

 Snyk provides the granularity required to decide exactly how to apply policies within the organization.
 Policies can be applied to a project or group of projects using project tags and attributes — two types of metadata that can be added, either manually or automatically via the Snyk API, to projects, enabling the grouping of projects together based on shared characteristics.
 Alternatively, policies can be applied to specific organizations within a Snyk group (check out our docs for more information on Snyk’s group, organization, and project hierarchies).